 COLLEGE (AKRON): Played two seasons at college powerhouse Akron under former coach Caleb Porter…Scored 23 goals and added eight assists in 45 career games…As a sophomore in 2009 – then a teammate of current Revolution midfielder Scott Caldwell – led the NCAA with 17 goals and won the Hermann Trophy, which is awarded annually to the nation’s top college player…Also garnered first-team All-American honors from the National Soccer Coaches Association of America and Soccer America…Helped lead the Zips to a pair of MAC Tournament titles and NCAA Tournament berths, including a spot in the 2009 College Cup Final, where they fell on penalties to Virginia...Earned a spot on the 2009 College Cup All-Tournament Team.

-PERSONAL: Committed to making an impact in the local community, was named the club’s 2020 Humanitarian of the Year for his leadership role in rallying teammates to support Boston- and Providence-area families in need…Began the “Back to School with the Revs” shopping spree event in 2019…In the second year, grew the program to raise $12,000 and support 40 families with a Target gift certificate during back-to-school season…In November 2020, launched “Teal’s Turkey Club” in collaboration with the Providence Rescue Mission, helping to feed 250 Rhode Island families…Attended Shattuck-St. Mary’s High School in Faribault, Minn. …He and his wife have one daughter, Sienna, and are currently expecting their second child…Father, Alex, played professional soccer for 15 years in England, Portugal, Canada, and the United States, and also starred for the Canada National Team…Sister, Kylie, is an actress and starred in FOX television series 'Pitch' and ‘Big Sky’, as well as the 2018 feature film ‘Game Night’…Names Thierry Henry and Arsenal FC as favorite athlete and soccer club growing up…Lists making debut for the U.S. Men's National Team against South Africa in November 2010 as best soccer memory.
+PERSONAL: Committed to making an impact in the local community, was named the club’s 2020 Humanitarian of the Year for his leadership role in rallying teammates to support Boston- and Providence-area families in need…Began the “Back to School with the Revs” shopping spree event in 2019…In the second year, grew the program to raise $12,000 and support 40 families with a Target gift certificate during back-to-school season…In November 2020, launched “Teal’s Turkey Club” in collaboration with the Providence Rescue Mission, helping to feed 250 Rhode Island families…Attended Shattuck-St. Mary’s High School in Faribault, Minn. …He and his wife have two daughters…Father, Alex, played professional soccer for 15 years in England, Portugal, Canada, and the United States, and also starred for the Canada National Team…Sister, Kylie, is an actress and has starred in television series 'Pitch' and ‘Big Sky’, as well as the 2018 feature film ‘Game Night’…Names Thierry Henry and Arsenal FC as favorite athlete and soccer club growing up.